riyakukadia/Mars/README.md

 **Tab Navigation** (Tab to Screen)

-* IPhone phone screen with Mars app logo
+* IPhone screen with Mars app logo
 * First view controller will have the
 * [fill out your third tab]